jetbrains-academy/Python-Libraries-NumPy/Projects/SVD/SVD on One Matrix/task.md

 <div class="hint">
 Note that with a larger image, this might take a while to run, depending on the size of the image and your hardware.
 This is normal!
-The SVD can involve pretty intensive computation.
+The SVD can be a pretty intensive computation.
 </div>